Blane245/musicgenerator/README.md

 ## Footer

-The footer includes areas for a status message, volume, reverb, equalizer, and compressor attributes.
+The footer includes areas for a status message, reverb, compressor, equalizer, and volume attributes.

 ## Preview and Record Generation